 More on Norah Christina Jolliffe in this guest post on Girton College’s website!

-Move on to Julia Katherine (Wickes) Steele.
+Move on to Julia Katharine (Wickes) Steele.

 Go back to Margaret Elizabeth “Meta” Williams.